-As host city to many international organisations, Geneva has become known as "International Geneva".
-It is home to a very wide range of international organisations active in areas as varied as humanitarian action, human rights, trade, environment and sustainable development, education and training, peacekeeping and security, meteorology, intellectual property, nuclear research, health, telecommunications and labour.
+As host city to many international organizations, Geneva has become known as "International Geneva".
+It is home to a very wide range of international organizations active in areas as varied as humanitarian action, human rights, trade, environment and sustainable development, education and training, peacekeeping and security, meteorology, intellectual property, nuclear research, health, telecommunications and labour.

 Similarly are nearby Lausanne and the shore of Lake Geneva host to numerous international institutions and NGOs, in particular in the field of sports and the environment.

 The WTO, established on 1 January 1995, is the legal and institutional foundation of the multilateral trading system.
 It provides the principal contractual obligations determining how governments frame and implement domestic trade legislation and regulations.
 It is also the platform on which trade relations among countries evolve through collective debate, negotiation and adjudication